Cycling Medieval Towns in Costa Brava And The Pyrenees

 Once upon a time…

-… There was the capital of the region of Empúries in the Middle Ages and a place where the Napoleon’s army fought.
+… There was the capital of the region of Empúries in the Middle Ages and a place where Napoleon’s army fought.
 Currently, Castelló d’Empúries is a popular pitstop on the way to the beaches and Aiguamolls de l’Empordà Natural Park with a few historical monuments to visit.

 Bike friendly